-Customary action: Level I customary actions, educational sanctions, probation, multiple-day suspension, fines (a minimum fine of \$200) and/or suspension of privileges.
+Customary actions include, but are not limited to: Level I customary actions, educational sanctions, probation, multiple-day suspension, fines (a minimum fine of \$200) and/or suspension of privileges.

 - c.
-Level 3 Violations: Major violations likely to result in long-term suspension, dismissal, or expulsion on the first occurrence include, but are not limited to the following examples: - (1) Use or possession of controlled substances or illegal drugs - (2) Providing alcohol to minors (on or off campus) - (3) Intentionally causing physical harm to another person - (4) Sexual assault - (5) Dating violence; family violence - (7) Stalking - (8) Arson - (9) Possession of a weapon or firearm, where prohibited - (10) Electronic harassment to include texting, emailing, etc. - (11) Reckless conduct that endangers self or others - (12) Possession of an unapproved animal on HBU campus or inside HBU facilities. - (13) Violation of a restraining order, protective order, or a non-contact order - (14) Violation of an HBU disciplinary sanction or directive - (15) Any act which is a felony under Texas criminal statutes - (16) Repeat offense(s) of Level 1 and/or Level 2 Violations
+Level 3 Violations: Major violations likely to result in long-term suspension, dismissal, or expulsion on the first occurrence include, but are not limited to the following examples: - (1) Use or possession of controlled substances or illegal drugs - (2) Providing alcohol to minors (on or off campus) - (3) Intentionally causing physical harm to another person - (4) Sexual assault - (5) Dating violence; family violence - (7) Stalking - (8) Arson - (9) Possession of a weapon or firearm, where prohibited - (10) Electronic harassment to include texting, emailing, etc. - (11) Reckless conduct that endangers self or others - (12) Possession of an unapproved animal on HBU campus or inside HBU facilities. - (13) Violation of a restraining order, protective order, or a non-contact order - (14) Violation of an HBU disciplinary sanction or directive

+- (15) Any act which is a felony under Texas criminal statutes - (16) Repeat offense(s) of Level 1 and/or Level 2 Violations

-Customary action: Level I and/or Level 2 customary actions, interim suspension, academic term suspension, dismissal, fine (a minimum fine of \$300) and/or expulsion from the University.
+Customary actions include, but are not limited to: Level I and/or Level 2 customary actions, interim suspension, academic term suspension, dismissal, fine (a minimum fine of \$300) and/or expulsion from the University.